-Spring is the time of year when we start opening the windows and doors at the plant for some fresh air.
 As the temperature warms, it can start to take a toll on your air compressors.
 Luckily, the basics of air compressor maintenance are simple, but critical.
-Spring means warmer weather is coming, and in some cases, less forgiving operations for compressors.
 As always, follow your manufacturer specified maintenance.
 However, keep in mind that these recommendations are based on machine longevity, not energy efficiency.
 More frequent air compressor maintenance will increase performance and save operating dollars.

-Heat not only causes motors, bearings and oil to break down, heat literally makes the compressor do more work for the same volume of compressed air and if not maintained, can lead to all types of system issues.
+Heat causes motors, bearings and oil to break down.
+It also makes the compressor do more work for the same volume of compressed air.
 Air compressors are heat rejection machines as roughly 95% of the energy an air compressor uses is rejected to the surroundings as heat!
-Also consider that hotter summer air can hold more moisture, which damages our compressed air systems, making springtime air compressor maintenance critical.
+Also consider that hotter summer air can hold more moisture, which damages our compressed air systems, making air compressor maintenance critical.

 Intercoolers cool the air between stages, increasing the compression efficiency of the machine.
 More cooling equals higher efficiency.
 Dirty intercoolers increase power consumption because hot air requires more energy to compress than cooler air.
 As temperatures in the compressor increase with weather, keeping this intercooler squeaky clean is very important for performance.